 Great hitters such as Ottawa High School senior Maura Condon know that when they step into the batter’s box, they need to be ready to swing big when an opportunity presents itself.

-“This was my opportunity to go where I’ve been striving for, a DI program, a very good DI program, academics and athletics,” Condon told Shaw Local News on Thursday, the day she announced her decision.
-“So it was like, ‘This is my opportunity.’
+“This was my opportunity to go where I’ve been striving for, a DI program, a very good DI program, academics and athletics,” Condon told Shaw Local News Network on Thursday.
+“So it was, like, ‘This is my opportunity.’

 “I didn’t want to pass that up.”

-In addition to playing the middle infield in high school and the outfield in travel ball, she also took the ball as a pitcher more often for the Class 3A regional champion Pirates this past spring by necessity and recorded a 10-4 record with 93 strikeouts over 71 innings pitched.
+In addition to playing the middle infield in high school and the outfield in travel ball, she often took the ball as a pitcher for the Class 3A regional champion Pirates this past spring by necessity and recorded a 10-4 record with 93 strikeouts in 71 innings.

 The Boilermakers are coming off a 25-26 season, including going 11-12 in the Big Ten Conference.
 With the way its recruiting classes were structured, offering Condon a spot as part of its 2024 group was a better fit on Purdue’s end than waiting for her to graduate and be part of its 2025 recruiting class.